Surface instabilities in laminar compressible boundary layers with sublimation: Governing Equations and Material Models

 where $h_s$ is the enthalpy of the solid sublimator, which accounts for surface reactions.
 For a binary mixture, with $k=1$ as the sublimator, this can be simplified to:

 where $h_{sg}$ is the enthalpy of sublimation (solid to gas).
 The rate of surface recession is found by the rate of mass lost to sublimation

 where $\rho_s$ is the density of the solid and $v_s$ is the velocity of the surface.
-For sublimating surfaces the Knudsen-Langmuir model is used in combination with the Clausius-Clapeyron relation for vapor pressure using the triple point:
+The sublimation rate is found from the Knudsen-Langmuir model in combination with the Clausius-Clapeyron relation for vapor pressure using the triple point:

 where $a_1$ is the accommodation coefficient and $p_1$ is the partial pressure of the sublimating material.
-The superscript $[]^{sat}$ refers to the saturation pressure, and the subscript $[]_{TP}$ refers to the triple point.
+The superscript $sat$ refers to the saturation pressure, and the subscript $TP$ refers to the triple point.